fortunecookiezen/amazon-macie-multiaccount-setup/README.md

 ## Prerequisites

 * The script depends on a pre-existing role in the master account and all of the member accounts that will be linked, the role must be named AmazonMacieHandshakeRole in all accounts and the role trust relationship needs to allow the Macie service to assume the role.
-The AmazonMacieHandshakeRole managed poilicy (shown below) contains the required permissions for the script to succeed:
+The AmazonMacieHandshakeRole managed policy (shown below) contains the required permissions for the script to succeed:

 ```
 {